 Reduces microbiome diversity, sometimes irreversibly

-Prescription creams - Retinoids, Adapalene, Tretinoin, Benzoyl Peroxide, Hydrocortisone (steroid cream) - are harsh chemical treatments for the skin.
+Prescription creams - Retinoids, Adapalene, Tretinoin, Benzoyl Peroxide, hydrocortisone (steroid cream) - are aggressive chemical treatments for the skin.

 The main problem with these treatments:

-They are based on science that is 40-50 years old.
-All of these treatments predate the Human Genome Project (mapping our genetic makeup) and the Human Microbiome Project (mapping our microbial makeup).
-These latter sciences have exponentially multiplied the understanding of the human body in the last ten years.
-By analogy, we can think of them as the advent of the internet in human health.
-And to put that in perspective, prescription acne treatments would be in the pre-internet era.
+They are based on 40-50 year old science.
+All these treatments predate the Human Genome Project (mapping our genetic heritage) and the Human Microbiome Project (mapping our microbial heritage).
+These latest scientific advancements have exponentially increased our understanding of the human body over the last ten years.
+By analogy, they can be considered the advent of the internet in human health.
+And to put this into perspective, prescription acne treatments would be in the pre-internet era.

 1. A panel of different hormones, the main ones being:

-• ANDROGENS: High androgen levels mean higher sebum levels, which causes acne.
+• ANDROGENS: High levels of androgens mean higher sebum levels, which causes acne.
 This hormone is the main link to acne.

-• CORTISOL: High cortisol (the stress hormone) influences androgens to produce more sebum.
-High cortisol also means increased insulin which influences androgens and triggers acne.
+• CORTISOL: High levels of cortisol (stress hormones) influence androgens to produce more sebum.
+High cortisol also means increased insulin, which influences androgens and triggers acne.

-• GROWTH HORMONES: It is the growth hormones of adolescents that are responsible for the overproduction of sebum, which promotes acne.
+• GROWTH HORMONES: These are the growth hormones in adolescents that are responsible for sebum overproduction, which promotes acne.

-• INSULIN: High insulin levels influence greater androgenic activity.
-Insulin is related to nutrition.
+• INSULIN: High insulin levels influence greater androgen activity.
+Insulin is linked to nutrition.

-• ESTROGENS: Too much estrogen and too little estrogen causes acne.
+• ESTROGENS: Too much and too little estrogen cause acne.

 • PROGESTERONE: Low or high progesterone levels also lead to acne.

 2. Inflammatory factors.
-To maintain hormonal balance and provide our cells with enough antioxidants and nutrients, it is important to have a good diet.
+To maintain hormone balance and provide our cells with enough antioxidants and nutrients, it is important to have a good diet.

 3. The microbiome.
-The gut microbiome affects almost every system in your body, and that includes balancing your hormones.
-A lack of diversity in your gut flora and leaky gut walls (even mild leaks) can also be causes of acne.
+The gut microbiome affects almost all systems in your body, and this includes your hormone balance.
+A lack of gut flora diversity and leaks caused by a porous gut wall (even slight) can also be causes of acne.

-4. Damaged skin barrier, imbalanced pH, are detrimental to the skin microbiome .
-A damaged skin barrier is an open door to infections (pathogens) and other aggressors like pollution, dirt and UV rays.
-A damaged skin barrier is also conducive to skin conditions like acne and eczema because the skin is too fragile to repair itself.
-Products like soaps and skin care alter the pH of the skin, which creates a hostile environment for the microbiome.
+4. Damaged skin barrier, imbalanced pH, are harmful to the skin's microbiome.
+A damaged skin barrier is an open door to infections (pathogens) and other aggressors like pollution, dirt, and UV.
+A damaged skin barrier also contributes to skin conditions like acne and eczema, as the skin is too weakened to repair itself.
+Products like soaps and skincare change the skin's pH, creating a hostile environment for the microbiome.

-We now know that drying out the skin and oil, killing gut or skin bacteria, sensitizing the skin with harsh ingredients is NOT the way to treat acne.
+We now know that drying out the skin and sebum, decimating gut or skin bacteria, and sensitizing the skin with harsh ingredients is NOT the way to treat acne.

 What are the alternatives to prescription treatments?

-Skin Diligent offers a natural yet highly effective solution to fight acne (95% of testers said the Regulating Serum visibly reduced blemishes and spots).
-With our innovative epigenetic formulations, we help acne sufferers improve the appearance of their skin in the short term and improve their skin health in the long term.
-Skin Diligent takes a holistic approach.
-We view skin as a part of the whole body, not as an independent organ.
+Skin Diligent offers a natural yet highly effective solution to combat acne (95% of testers reported that Regulation Serum visibly reduced blemishes and spots).
+Thanks to our innovative epigenetic formulations, we help people suffering from acne to improve the appearance of their skin in the short term and improve their skin health in the long term.
+Skin Diligent has a holistic approach.
+We consider the skin as part of the entire body, and not as an independent organ.
+Skin Diligent skincare for acne: holistic IN & OUT approach

 Our formulations: Based on the latest scientific discoveries

-Respect the skin microbiome and improve the gut microbiome.
+Respect the skin's microbiome and improve the gut microbiome.

 Improve and respect the skin barrier